 What guidance can Okta’s results provide for your small business, and how do you decide what productivity apps are right for your employees?
 A lot of the decision will come down to your employees’ comfort level with technology and how the way your employees work together to shape their technological demands and looking at what apps are popular among your peers can provide some counsel here.
 For example, Office 365 tends to strike less tech-savvy users as more familiar and comfortable to use, as shown by its widespread popularity among the majority of employers and employees with varying levels of comfort with technology, while newer and more cutting-edge apps like Slack are often more daunting for those same users.
 On the other hand, Slack’s continued outpaced growth indicates that a lot of businesses and their employees are finding it useful, particularly given its small business friendly pricing and employee collaboration enabling features.

 Ultimately, looking at what your peer companies use is only the starting point.
 To make the best investment in productivity apps, you must understand the needs of your employees and their work styles.
-If you’re worried that your small business isn’t making the most of its productivity apps, Nexus IT Consultants can help.
+If you’re worried that your small business isn’t making the most of its productivity apps, Nexus IT can help.
 Our experts can discuss your options and help you understand what solutions best fits your needs.
-Contact us today at (435) 659-2533 or (801) 839-7006 or email@example.com to learn more.
+Contact us today at (801) 839-7006 or firstname.lastname@example.org to learn more.